THEWHITEBOY503/cFTPservices/README.md

 ## [Sign up for cFTP services](https://discord.gg/5BP5UnT)
 Get 5 GB free when you sign up!

+## What is cFTP services?
+cFTP services stands for "Conner File Transfer Protocol services".

+### What is FTP?
+FTP (File Transfer Protocol) is a method of downloading and uploading files.
+Think of it like a watered down Google Drive.

+### What makes cFTP services so different?
+It's an FTP service, with all the work behind the scenes done by a real person and not an automated bot.
+It's also completely free to use.

+### What do you host cFTP services on?
+I host it on my desktop computer (that i use as a server) using FileZilla.
+I have 3 disks, a 1 TB hard drive (for my system, duh.), a 120 GB SSD **(this is where cFTP services accounts are stored)** and a 250 GB hard drive that is in a USB dock (this is where cFTP services archival storage is)

+### Wait, cFTP services archival storage?
+What's that?
+If an account does not log into cFTP services for 15 days, the account is moved into cFTP services archival storage.
+The data will not be accessible until the account is taken out of archival storage (the files are **not** deleted, do not worry.).

 ## The cFTP services Discord
 The gathering place for cFTP services.